andrewseguin/beautiful-day/README.md

 ## Run Electron App!!!!

-Run `npm run electron` to execute Electron app, if you are right, remind this!
+Run `npm run electron` to execute Electron app in dev-mode, no packager, if you are right, remind this!

 ## Running unit tests